 What is User Centred Design?

-UCD is a design and delivery approach that places the people who use the service at its centre.
-It is a framework of processes in which the needs, wants, and limitations of the end users of a product, service or process are given extensive attention at each phase of the design process.
+User Centred Design is about putting people at the heart of service design and delivery.
+It is a framework of processes in which the needs, wants, and limitations of the end users of a product, service or process are central to each design phase.

 UCD is not about surveys and questionnaires, it’s about gaining a deeper qualitative understanding of who your users are, what motivates them to use your service and what their experience with using the service has been.
 Unlike market research, you need to work out how your users think and behave rather than find out what they like or think they want.